Unexpected upper critical dimension for spin glass models in a field predicted by the loop expansion around the Bethe solution at zero temperature

-Another approach is the use of non-perturbative real-space RG methods: their use is the natural choice if we are looking for a non-perturbative FP in finite dimensions.
-The Ensemble RG (ERG)\cite{angelini2013ensemble} and the Migdal-Kadanoff (MK) RG \cite{angelini2015spin} were applied to the SG in a field, finding a critical FP for high enough dimensions ($D\gtrsim8$), while resulting in no SG phase at lower dimensions.
-The new FP found is a $T=0$ FP, thus different from the MF-FC one.
-We remind that in the FC model there is no transition at $T=0$ as a consequence of the diverging connectivity, an unrealistic feature that is not present in finite-dimensional models.
-However, the MK and the ERG RG flows are obtained after some crude approximations, as usually done when using non-perturbative RG, that are not exact.
+Alternatively, the use of real-space RG methods is the natural choice if we are looking for non-perturbative FP in finite dimensions.
+The Ensemble RG (ERG)\cite{angelini2013ensemble} and the Migdal-Kadanoff (MK) RG \cite{angelini2015spin} were applied to the SG in a field: for high enough dimensions ($D\gtrsim8$) a critical FP at $T=0$ was found, different from the MF-FC one.
+We remind that in the FC SK model there is no transition at $T=0$ due to the diverging connectivity, an unrealistic feature that is not present in finite-dimensional models.
+However, the MK and the ERG flows are obtained after some crude approximations, as usually done when using non-perturbative RG, that are not exact.
 Thus they can provide useful indications, but cannot offer a definite answer to the problem.

-Recently, a new loop expansion around the MF Bethe solution has been proposed in Ref.~\cite{altieri2017loop}.
-The Bethe lattice (BL) is a different type of MF lattice on which the SG in a field can be solved.
-At variance to the FC lattice, the finite connectivity in the BL allows for local fluctuations of the order parameter.
-This is an important feature shared with finite-dimensional systems.